affinitydb/doc/pathSQL reference.md

 IN                     collection1 IN collection2     Return whether or not all values of collection1 are IN collection2.

-#### value in collection
+#### Value IN Collection
-value1 IN value2 is interpreted by mvSQL to mean "is value1 part of the collection value2?".
-In contrast, this would be considered an error in MySQL.
+value1 IN value2 is interpreted by pathSQL to mean "is value1 part of the collection value2?".

 ### Reference and Dereference Operators
 Reference operator: &
 Dereference operator: *

-*Note*: & has 2 meanings: "bitwise AND" and "dereference"; it depends on the context where it is used.
+*Note*: & can have 2 meanings: "bitwise AND" and "dereference"; it depends on the context where it is used.

 A few examples (here X is a hexadecimal digit, XXXXXXXXXXXXXXXX is a PID):